kevlavery/MTG_Price_Backend/README.md

 ```
   $ npm run bulkUploadCards
 ```
-Run this nightly to keep prices up to date daily.
+Run this nightly to keep prices current.

 ### Development Build and Run